ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 ## What are the components of Ingress?
 {: #ingress_roks4_components}

-In clusters that run OpenShift version 4, Ingress consists of three components: an Ingress controller, a router, and Ingress resources.
+In clusters that run {{site.data.keyword.openshiftshort}} version 4, Ingress consists of three components: an Ingress controller, a router, and Ingress resources.
 {: shortdesc}

 ### Ingress controller
 {: #ingress-controller}

-The [OpenShift Ingress controller](https://docs.openshift.com/container-platform/4.2/networking/ingress-operator.html){: external} implements routing rules that are applied to all incoming traffic for the apps in your cluster.
+The [{{site.data.keyword.openshiftshort}} Ingress controller](https://docs.openshift.com/container-platform/4.2/networking/ingress-operator.html){: external} implements routing rules that are applied to all incoming traffic for the apps in your cluster.
 {: shortdesc}

 Ingress controllers are managed by the Ingress operator.
 During cluster creation, the default Ingress controller is registered with the default Ingress subdomain for your cluster in the format `<cluster_name>.<globally_unique_account_HASH>-0000.<region>.containers.appdomain.cloud`.
 When you register your app with this subdomain by creating an Ingress resource, the Ingress controller ensures that requests to your app through this subdomain are properly proxied to your app pods.
 To see the default Ingress controller in your cluster, run `oc describe ingresscontroller/default -n openshift-ingress-operator`.